 Horseback riding

 We work closely with our friends and neighbors at Langhús farm.
-Owned and operated by professional horse trainers and wife & husband team Lukka and Láki, they offer guided horse riding trips up our valley or down to the beach for epic tours under the midnight sun.
-They take great pride in what they’ve been doing since 1997, offering advanced riders as well as beginners the experience of a lifetime.
+Owned and operated by professional horse trainers and wife & husband team Lukka and Láki, they offer guided horse riding trips for all experience levels.
+They take great pride in what they’ve been doing since 1997, and we wouldn’t hesitate to recommend them to anyone looking to experience the Icelandic horse.

 Museums